KatherineMichel/python-and-django-resources/README.md

 https://mail.python.org/archives/list/python-dev@python.org/thread/OYNQS2BZYABXACBRHBHV4RCEPQU5R6EP/

 https://twitter.com/pganssle/status/1167147863899561984 | Paul Ganssle on Twitter: "Yessssss.
 We set up netlify hooks for setuptools and it is so great to see the built documentation as part of the PR, hopefully this will be simpler to set up and more accurate! https://t.co/PiouhPzDXl" / Twitter

-Warehouse
-http://pyfound.blogspot.com/2018/03/warehouse-all-new-pypi-is-now-in-beta.html | Python Software Foundation News: Warehouse: All New PyPI is now in beta

 https://twitter.com/jpadilla_/status/1189752115566133248
 https://adamj.eu/tech/2019/04/03/django-versus-flask-with-single-file-applications/